byebyers/my-site/_posts/2020-07-24-configuring-netlify-lfs.md

 ---
 layout: post
 categories: Netlify
-title: Configuring Netlify Large Media
+title: How to configure Netlify Large Media
 sub_heading: Save large files on Netlify and not your repo...
 date: 2020-07-24 13:00:00 -0700